 In the second part of this project, the potential of a novel MHK turbine drivetrain with three main modules is explored theoretically, numerically, and experimentally.
 The first module is an “energy harnessing module” to harness variable hydrokinetic power.
 The second module is a novel “speed controlling module” that is a replacement of currently used power converters which is the focus of this work.
 Finally, the third module is the “power generating module” that generates grid-compatible constant-frequency electricity.
 (Collaborative Research with DDMotion)

-12. Cost-Performance Trade Off Studies of Renewable Energy Systems (Funding: FRG-UNCC): Health and environmental consequences of conventional fossil fuels are drawing more interest in expanding the use of renewable energy sources.
+13. Cost-Performance Trade Off Studies of Renewable Energy Systems (Funding: FRG-UNCC): Health and environmental consequences of conventional fossil fuels are drawing more interest in expanding the use of renewable energy sources.
 The primary challenges in supplying the required electricity from wind are the variability, uncertainty, and the cost of electric power generation.
 This project employs multi-year wind/load data from Pennsylvania New Jersey Maryland (PJM) Interconnection LLC to develop a cost-performance analysis toolbox of a renewable-based electricity generation systems.
 A main conclusion is that the cost-performance curve “hockey sticks”, high emission reduction comes at high cost.
 This project initially developed on spreadsheets; then, the procedure was written on a MATLAB platform.
 Currently, a novel networked renewable power plant site selection (NRPS) methodology is developed to obtain a fast, simple, yet accurate model.